Table of Contents ×

 While top-notch post-production processing is not essential for a training video, having a poor production value may create distractions throughout the video.

-One thing that you should never overlook is the audio quality for the voice-over.
+One thing that you should never overlook is the audio quality of the voice-over.
 Keep in mind that training videos will be presented in front of an audience – regardless of the group size.
 You need to make sure that the audio is clear enough to be understood by everyone in the room.

-Last but not least, training videos should have a final call-to-action that invites its audience to improve themselves.
+Last but not least, training videos should have a final call to action that invites its audience to improve themselves.
 It doesn’t have to be an active instruction to do certain things.
 It could be an invitation to another training session, or a suggestion to read a certain resource on the subject.

 Useful Tips on Making an Effective Training Video